tpresthus/tpresthus.github.io/_workshops/dependency-what.markdown

 Interfaces in C# are one kind of abstractions.
 They define an interface that other types can implement, and thus signal their supported operations to their consumers.

 Is the above code a good abstraction though?
-While, yes, it's an interface and not a concrete implementation, it seems to offer nor abstraction.
+While, yes, it's an interface and not a concrete implementation, it seems to offer no abstraction.
 It's rather a means of indirection.

 So what would we consider a good abstraction?
 We would have to abstract something away, right?
 Let me give you an example.